mstrlaw/mstrlaw/src/posts/2022-06-26-too-much-communication-close-to-a-release-means-theres-a-problem.md

 ### The green line

-Teams start off in uncertainty and are in a mostly discovery stage with high communication volume and frequency to reduce uncertainty as to what to deliver.
-They focus mainly on discovery and planning delivery.
+Teams start off in uncertainty and are in a mostly discovery stage with high communication volume and frequency to reduce future uncertainty as to what to deliver.
+They focus mainly on discovery, writing specs and planning delivery.

-As things progress forward, teams *should* require less frequent communication as dependencies, deliveries and estimated date have been defined and planned.
-Communication levels won't ever reach zero as the delivery date arrives, teams might coordinate more, resolve last minute issues and such.
-It might not plateau and even pick up, but not be central.
+As things progress, the expectation is that teams *should* require less frequent communication as dependencies, deliveries and estimated date have been defined and planned.

+Communication levels won't ever reach zero though.
+As the delivery date arrives, teams might need to coordinate more, resolve last minute issues and such.
+It might not plateau and even pick up, but it won't be an unmanageable stream of communication.

 ### The yellow line